Owning a dog can be one of the most rewarding and enjoyable experiences.

-Britons spend an average of £14.9 billion per year on our canine friends – with £595 million being just on Christmas gifts!
-It’s evident that we adore our dogs, and so it’s highly important to know what to when things go wrong.
+Britons spend an average of £14.9 billion per year on our canine friends – with £595 million on Christmas gifts!
+It’s evident that we adore our dogs, and so it’s highly important to know what to do when things go wrong.

 Accidents and Illnesses

-Responsible owners will have protected their dogs as best they can, with initial and annual inoculations, regular vet checks and consistent fleeing and worming, as well as keeping your environment safe i.e. removal of harmful plants or hazardous cleaning products.
-Keeping your dog healthy also consists of TLC such as clipping of nails (dewclaws in particular are prone to curling and piercing the dogs pads which can be extremely painful and likely to become infected).
+Responsible owners will protect their dogs as best they can, with initial and annual vaccinations, regular vet checks and consistent fleeing and worming, as well as keeping your environment safe, i.e., removing harmful plants or hazardous cleaning products.
+Keeping your dog healthy also consists of TLC, such as clipping nails (dewclaws, in particular, are prone to curling and piercing the dogs’ pads, which can be extremely painful and likely to become infected).

-However safe you have made your property, dogs can still escape or come loose of their leads during a walk, which can result in being injured by a car.
+However safe you have made your property, dogs can still escape or come loose of their leads during a walk, resulting in being injured by a car.
 The important thing to do is to seek veterinary treatment immediately; never try to treat your dog at home.

-There are some great policies out there, and you can ensure that you’re covered for many different breed specific conditions.
-In the event that something untoward happened, you can rest assured that you wouldn’t have to make a difficult choice about your pets treatment due to cost.
+There are some great policies out there, and you can ensure that you’re covered for many different breed-specific conditions.
+If something untoward happens, you can rest assured that you wouldn’t have to make a difficult choice about your pet’s treatment due to cost.